 - Ensure there is enough "white space" around the logo

 - Do not put the logo over a busy background

 There are lots of ways to establish emphasis in design--add bold, differentiate colors, italicize, enlarge… The important thing is that not everything can be emphasized.
 Emphasizing too many elements at once makes for a messy image and will only confuse the viewer.
 Think carefully about what you want the viewer to notice first: is it a statistic, a date, a clever headline?
 Give whatever is most important the loudest spot on the canvas, and scale or treat the remaining information accordingly.

 Work within the Design System

-A design system—which includes fonts, colors, and shapes—establishes consistency across all materials.
-A strong design system benefits your brand by identifying new marketing pieces as belonging to the known brand and showing users that they haven’t left a website after clicking through several links.
+A design system--which includes fonts, colors, and shapes--establishes consistency across all materials.
+A strong design system benefits your brand by identifying new marketing pieces as belonging to the known brand.
+It also shows users that they haven't left a website after clicking through several links.